What is Intercom?

-Here are some stack decisions and reviews by companies and developers who chose Intercom in their tech stack.
+Here are some stack decisions, common use cases and reviews by companies and developers who chose Intercom in their tech stack.

 We are using React Native in #SmartHome to share the business logic between Android and iOS team and approach users with a unique brand experience.
 The drawback is that we require lots of native Android SDK and Objective-C modules, so a good part of the invested time is there.
 The gain for a app that relies less on native communication, sensors and OS tools should be even higher.